 Dave Kleiman (1967 – April 26, 2013) was a noted computer forensics expert, an author/coauthor of multiple books and a noted speaker at security related events.
 Various sources point to Dave as Satoshi Nakamoto, the pseudonym used by an unknown person or group who developed bitcoin, authored the bitcoin white paper, and helped determine how each part of the technology should be implemented

-At the age of 21, Dave was named U.S. Army Soldier of the Year.
+A month before turning 21, Dave was named U.S. Army Soldier of the Year.
 He received the Army Achievement Medal and a commendation signed by the Secretary of the Army.
 The commendation said in part, "Appearance, knowledge of general military subjects, current events and other subjects covered coupled with your strong dedication to duty, never failed to produce anything but outstanding results."

 After distinguished service in the Army, Dave returned to his hometown and became a sworn law enforcement officer for the Palm Beach County Sheriff's Office (PBSO).
 In 1995, a motorcycle accident left him paralyzed, requiring the use of a wheelchair.
 Despite the disability he continued working at PBSO and attained the rank of detective.
 He also worked as a System Security Analyst in the Computer Crimes Division and helped configure the Computer Forensics Lab..
 Dave went on to work at a number of high tech companies before becoming a partner in a computer forensics business.